 This porridge is suitable for children as an afternoon or late-night snack.
 When your children study late at night, you can cook a bowl of longan and lotus seed porridge for them.

 Longan can make the memory better.
 Lotus seeds can calm the mind and replenish the spleen and stomach.
 Red dates and glutinous rice also have the function of improving the spleen and stomach.
 The spleen and stomach will feel very comfortable when drinking the porridge, which promotes digestion and absorption of nutrients.

 Recipe: walnut, fushen, jujube seed, dried longan, and white fungus.

 Traditional Chinese medicine (TCM) says that like nourishes like.
-The shape of a walnut is like the human brain, and can replenish the brain.
-Fushen is a fungus that grows out of pine wood roots, and can calm the mind and help sleep.
+The shape of a walnut is like the human brain, and can replenish it.
+Fushen is a fungus that grows out of pine wood roots, and can calm the mind and help you sleep.
 Jujube seed is an essential medicinal material to help sleep.
-Dried longan is beneficial in enhancing memory, nourishing the spleen and stomach.
+Dried longan is beneficial in enhancing memory, and nourishing the spleen and stomach.
 Tremella can help sustain the stomach.

 Soak the white fungus for several minutes, tear it into small pieces, and put it in a pot with other herbs.
 Cook it and drink it when it is warm.
 Tremella can replenish gelatin, so it can also make the body’s joints more smooth.

 3 foods to keep the brain from rusting